musselwhizzle/Focus-Points/docs/Focus Points.md

  _Display scaling factor_
 Windows only.
 Default setting: "Auto"

-The drawing routines used on Windows are not aware of a display scale factor that might have been applied to the Windows configuration (Settings -> Display -> Scale).
-In order to avoid that the plugin window can get bigger than the size of the screen the plugin needs to reverse such scaling/magnification when sizing the dialog window.
+The drawing routines used on Windows are not aware of any display scale factor that may have been applied to the Windows configuration (Settings -> Display -> Scale).
+In order to avoid that the plugin window gets bigger than the screen size, the plugin has to reverse this scaling when calculating the size of the dialog window.

- The "Auto" setting will trigger the plugin to size its windows in sync with a system scale factor.
-Optionally, a pre-defined, fix scale value can selected, which will avoid a registry access via an external command (REG.EXE)on each call of the plugin.
-The meaning of the predefined values 100%, 125%, 150% etc is the same as in the Windows Settings dialog.
-I.e. in order to reverse a system-wide 150% magnification, the same value needs to be selected in the plugin settings.
+ The "Auto" setting causes the plugin to scale its windows in sync with a system scale factor.
+Optionally, a predefined fixed scale value can be selected, which avoids a registry access via an external command (REG.EXE) on each call of the plugin.
+The meaning of the predefined values 100%, 125%, 150%, etc. is the same as in the Windows Settings dialog.
+I.e. to undo a system-wide zoom of 150%, the same value '150%' must be selected from the drop-down list.

 **Viewing Options**

 Default settings: "Red, Medium"

-_Size of focus box for 'focus pixel' points_<br> Depending on the camera maker, focus points can have dimension (width and height), thus forming a focus box.
-Some makers represent focus points by a single 'focus pixel'.
-To ensure their visibility, such focus pixel points are represented by a focus box.
-You can choose whether the box shall be small or medium/large with a center dot.
+_Size of focus box for 'focus pixel' points_<br> Depending on the camera maker and model, focus points may have a dimension (width and height) or they may be represented by a 'focus pixel'.
+For focus points that have a dimension, a box with the specified width and height is displayed.
+For 'focus pixel' points you can choose how to display them: small box or medium/large with a center dot.

 _Color of in-focus points_<br> You can choose between three different colors for the presentation of focus point boxes: red, green and blue.